Ahia!

 Ahia! is an extended play by the Italian band Pinguini Tattici Nucleari.
 It was released on 4 December 2020 by Sony Music Italy.

 The release of the EP was preceded by the singles "La storia infinita" and "Scooby Doo", as well as by the novel of the same name written by frontman Riccardo Zanotti published on 3 November 2020.

 Ahia! debuted at number five on the Italian Albums Chart and peaked at number two four weeks later.
-The EP was certified five times platinum by the Federazione Industria Musicale Italiana.
+The EP was certified six times platinum by the Federazione Industria Musicale Italiana.